 Pet Heaven Memorial Park in Miami, FL.
 They have an arrangement with United Airlines.
 All preparations are performed in their Miami facility, and can ship anywhere in the continental U.S. and Puerto Rico.* Animal Transporters.
 Although based in Los Angeles, they work with handlers nationwide and will arrange for the shipment from and to any city in the U.S. via United Airlines.*

 * While we identified providers of domestic air transport in 2012, Pet Heaven Memorial Park no longer provides this service and the former owner of Pet Taxi LA and Animal Transporters sold those services, and Animal Transporters will no longer ship deceased pets.
 In addition to exploring a new domestic network within the U.S., we are exploring transportation options – by air, ship or train – between nations.
-Due to international laws, this will be a much more daunting task.
+Due to international laws, this will be a daunting task.
 We welcome your stories, help and leads, and will post information and updates as we learn anything new.
 Check our Transportation project page.